 Meetings at Site:

-· Limit the number of meetings and the number of participants; ensure social distancing protocol.
+· Limit the number of meetings and the number of participants; ensure physical distancing protocol.

 · If possible, hold meetings in open areas or outside.